All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Climate

-During the southeast monsoon, the sky remains cloudy, and heavy downpours with strong winds and lightning & thunder are experienced.
+During the southeast monsoon, the sky remains cloudy, and heavy downpours with strong winds, lightning, and thunder are experienced.
 At the same time, the weather remains gentle and bright, with steady precipitation when the northeast monsoon wind blows.

 Temperature